 The Academy Trust

 The College became an academy within a single academy trust in 2016 and subsquently established a multi-academy trust in April 2019.
 Hereford Sixth Form College and Worcester Sixth Form College are managed by this trust, the Heart of Mercia Trust.
+King Edward VI College Stourbridge joined the Trust in February 2021.

 - Business name: Heart of Mercia MAT